The Meat Smoking

 lot of stories about its prevalence in the Southwest.
 Oak If

 hickory is the king of barbecue woods, oak is the queen.
-Assertive but always
+Assertive but

 pleasant, it's the most versatile of hardwoods, blending well with a